 Course Description: This course covers fundamentals of computer numerical control (CNC), basic programming, machine setup and operation of CNC machines.
 The course begins with manual programming practices so that the student will understand the programming code and its structure.
-G & Description of CNC are included.
+Geometric Dimensioning & Tolerancing codes; G & M codes, control functions, the letter address system, and math issues related to CNC are included.
 Standard safety conventions will be introduced for safe programming practice.
 This course allows for the further development of CNC skills with hands-on instruction related to the CNC milling machines, and CNC turning centers.
 The lab work includes operation of CNC machines to demonstrate the programming skills.